-Google Domains is a simple and elegant service for registering and managing your domain.
+Google Domains is a simple and elegant service for registering and managing your domain name.

-It’s particularly helpful if your email is also hosted with Google (see our help page about setting up G Suite here), as you’ll be able to access and manage your domain within your Google Admin Console, alongside your other G Suite management tools.
+It’s particularly helpful if your email is also hosted with Google (see our help page about setting up Google Workspace here), as you’ll be able to access and manage your domain within your Google Admin Console, alongside your other Google Workspace management tools.

-It’s a good idea to keep your domain registrar independent of your web hosting provider, so that there’s no need to transfer your domain if you ever decide to switch to a new web hosting provider.
+It’s a good idea to keep your domain registrar independent of your web hosting provider, so there’s no need to transfer your domain if you ever decide to switch to a new host.

 When transferring a domain to a new registrar, such as Google in this case, there’s usually a small fee to pay – typically around £10 for .CO.UK domains for example.
 However this is actually just a domain renewal fee – as part of the transfer, your domain ownership will be extended for an additional year.

 For example, if your domain is due to expire in November 2019 and you decide to transfer it to Google Domains, your ownership of the domain will be extended to November 2020 as part of the process – this is what the transfer fee pays for.

 The steps to transfer your domain to a new registrar (such as Google in this case) vary slightly depending on the ending of your domain.
 Those ending in .CO.UK require you to change your “IPS tag”, whereas domains ending in e.g. .COM or .ORG require you to provide your “EPP code”, which is also commonly referred to as the “Auth code” or “Transfer code”.

 The overall process is very similar however in all the above cases, and the instructions provided by Google are quite straightforward to follow.
 If you ever need a hand with any of it, feel free to ask us and we’ll be happy to help out!

 2. Click the link to transfer a domain you already own (circled below).